 The Millennium Group invite an ex FBI profiler who has the ability to sight the evil of the mind of serial killers.
 The Millennium Group is an ancient group of people with special abilities to see good and evil.

-A former FBI profiler moves his family from Washington DC to Seattle, where he joins the Millenium Group, a mysterious organization of former law enforcement officers, committed to battling a crime wave which grows as the turn of the millenium approaches.
+A former FBI profiler moves his family from Washington DC to Seattle, where he joins the Millennium Group, a mysterious organization of former law enforcement officers, committed to battling a crime wave which grows as the turn of the millennium approaches.
 Written by